-(ii) the Direct Entry pathway by lodging a skill assessment in the chosen gazetted occupation (CSOL), together with at least 3 years post-qualification experience.
+(ii) the Direct Entry pathway by lodging a skill assessment in the chosen gazetted occupation (STSOL), together with at least 3 years post-qualification experience.

 ENS together with RSMS (its regional version) have different requirements and conditions so please go to our ENS Visa page for further information.

 For more information on Employer Sponsors please click on the link.